ChainwaveSolutions/ProjectDetails/Contracts/StakingBridgeTest/readme.md

 - Rewards are distributed proportionally among stakers based on their contribution to the total staked USDC.
 - The **staking fee** is distributed as rewards to the users, while the **bridge fee** is transferred to the treasury.

-### **4. Allowlisting Contracts and Chains**
-- The contract includes functions for allowlisting destination contracts and chains.
-These functions can only be invoked by the **owner** or **operator**:
-   - `allowlistChain()`: Allows a specific chain by its selector.
-   - `allowlistContract()`: Allows a specific contract address on the destination chain.

 ---

+## Usage

+### Using the Contract

+1. **Lock USDC and Unlock on Destination Chain**:
+   - Call `lockAndSend(amount, destinationChainSelector, destinationContract)` to lock USDC on the source chain and send an equivalent amount to the destination chain.
+   - Ensure that the `destinationChainSelector` and `destinationContract` are allowlisted.

+2. **Stake USDC**:
+   - Call `stakeTokens(amount)` to stake USDC and participate in rewards.

+3. **Unstake and Claim Rewards**:
+   - Call `unstakeTokens(amount)` to unstake USDC.
+   - Call `claimRewards()` to claim accumulated rewards.

-## Contract Functions
+### User Functions

    ### **Public User Functions**
    1. **lockAndSend(uint256 amount, uint64 destinationChainSelector, address destinationContract)**:
       - Locks USDC on the source chain and sends a cross-chain message to unlock USDC on the destination chain.
       - Requires the destination chain and contract to be allowlisted.

    2. **stakeTokens(uint256 amount)**:
       - Allows users to stake USDC into the contract and start earning rewards.

    3. **unstakeTokens(uint256 amount)**:
       - Unstakes the user's USDC, subject to the health factor of the pool.

    4. **claimRewards()**:
       - Claims accumulated staking rewards in USDC.

+   ---
+---

+## Developer Steps for Owner to Setup the Bridging System

 ### **Owner/Operator Functions**
 1. **setOperator(address newOperator)**: